Lagoshighpriest/Lagoshighpriest/README.md

 - 👋 Hi, I’m @Lagoshighpriest
-- 👀 I’m interested in data science & business intelligence
+- 👀 I’m interested data science and software engineering
-- 🌱 I’m currently learning data scienec & buisness intelligence (python,sql,tableau,power-bi,excel)
+- 🌱 I’m currently learning Jquery
-- 💞️ I’m looking to collaborate on any data science & business intelligence projects
+- 💞️ I’m looking to collaborate on any data science and software development projects
 - 📫 How to reach me +2348140915470, alabitope007@gmail.com

 <!---